Offering Skills for Business Analytics

-There is already a shortage of data scientists and business analysts due to the Big Data boom.
-Businesses and other organizations increasingly recognize the potential value of the huge amounts of data produced and archived each day, indeed every minute and second, if such data is analyzed correctly and creatively.
-The skills necessary to analyze and act upon insights from data are dispersed among managers, economic analysts, computer scientists, engineers and statisticians.
-Business analytics, especially involving Big Data, can help organizations make smarter and more effective decisions, such as finding ways to increase sales or to cut costs.
-Indeed, Big Data especially will be a source of future business growth and has a major trend in business that will play out over many years.
-Thus, Big Data increases the need for well-prepared professionals in Business Analytics
+The big data boom has brought about a shortage of data scientists and business analysts.
+Firms increasingly recognize the value of the huge amounts of data they produce, if such data are analyzed correctly and creatively.
+The skills needed to analyze and act upon data are dispersed among managers, economic analysts, computer scientists, statisticians and engineers.
+Business analytics, especially involving big data, can help firms make smarter and more effective decisions.
+Big data is a source of future growth, and a major trend that will play out over many years.

-This new interdisciplinary program is unprecedented in Europe.
-Unlike similar programs, CEU's MSc-Business Analytics offers a full spectrum of skills and knowledge necessary for business analysts to create value from big data and other sources of quantitative information while emphasizing the management and economic aspects of how data creates value.
+Learn the full spectrum of knowledge and skills you need to create value from big data and other sources of quantitative information.
+Understand the management and economic aspects of how data creates value.

 You will be familiar with all aspects of business analytics, including applications assisting business decision making.
 You will understand the pressing questions posed by managers, the methodological challenges of statistics, and the power and limitation of technologies.
 You will be sought for key positions, or may even become an entrepreneur in the booming analytics startup arena.

 The MS in Business Analytics is designed expressly so you can study and work at the same time.
 Core courses and main elective courses run two days a week from 1.30pm.
 Some courses run with weekend-only classes.

 Join full-time as a graduate or career changer.
 As a full-time student, you may land an internship at any time.
 Should you land a full-time job, you may request a change of status and become a part-time student.